CelineChole/website-tech/content/blog/react-day-conference/index.md

 date: '2019-09-30'
 ---

-I had the opportunity to attend [React Day in New-York](https://reactnewyork.com/), here is some of my notes.
+I had the opportunity to attend [React Day in New-York](https://reactnewyork.com/), here are some of my notes.

 ## React Hooks Tips and Tricks
 #### Donavon West - American Express